Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 -------- | ----- | ----------
-UserProfiles | array | Customer level custom field details UserInfoId | string | GUID generated for the customer internally.
-UserInfoId is used in APIs like customer update along with the UserId
+UserProfiles | array | Customer level custom field details UserInfoId | string | Internal GUID generated for the customer.
+UserInfoId is used along with the userId in APIs like customer update
 MarketingNotificationType | enum | Channel used for marketing communications.
-Value: SMS, Email
+Value: `SMS`, `Email`